eHealthAfrica/aether/aether-common-library/aether/common/multitenancy/README.md

 #### `MtModelSerializer`

-Extends the Rest-Framework `rest_framework.serializers.ModelSerializer` class and overrides the `create` method to assign the newly created object to the current realm.
+Extends the Rest-Framework `rest_framework.serializers.ModelSerializer` class and overrides the `create` method to add the newly created object to the current realm.

 The `settings.MULTITENANCY_MODEL` serializer class must extend this class.